gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Change the GCC toolchain to:
     - Use `gcc` to compile all source files in a C source set.
 Should also use `-x c` to force source language to C.
     - Use `g++` to compile all source files in a C++ source set.
 Should also use `-x c++` to force source language to C++.
-- Rework the plugins so that there is something like:
-    - A `cpp-lang` plugin, which adds support for C++ source sets and compiling them to object files.
-    - A `c-lang` plugin, which adds support for C source sets and compiling them to object files
-    - An `assembler-lang` plugin, which adds support for assembler source sets and compiling them to object files.
-    - A `native-binaries` plugin, which adds the base support for native binaries and components.
-    - 'cpp', 'c' and 'assembler' plugins, which apply the language plugin + native binary support
 - Change `compilerArgs`, `define` and `macros` methods on NativeBinary so that they are language-specific
     - Replace existing methods with `cppCompiler.args`, `cppCompiler.define` and `cppCompiler.macros`.
     - Introduce `cCompiler` equivalents
-- Change the GCC toolchain to use `gcc` to link when there is no C++ source included in a binary.

 ### Test cases